 For us, the biggest problem was general packaging, like muesli bars or chips bags.

-Now once you have this roadmap visualized for yourself, it is much easier to tackle the waste problem in your home.
+Once you have this roadmap visualized for yourself, it is much easier to tackle your home’s waste problem.

-Start with the biggest offender and replace it with a zero-waste alternative, for example, if you bought one of those fancy coffee pod machines, and you are not ready to throw it out.
+Start with the biggest offender and replace it with a zero-waste alternative.
+For example, if you bought one of those fancy coffee pod machines, you are not ready to throw it out.
 Get some reusable pods for your device.